konradkrasno/async-movies-server/README.md

 # async-movies-server
-This is client-server application based on asyncio.
-It has own protocol for handling sending and receiving messages.
-Protocol attends text, json and binary request.
-The application is connected with database and can response with data queried from database. \
+This is the client-server application based on asyncio.
+It has its own protocol for handling sending and receiving messages.
+This protocol attends text, json, and binary request.
+The application is connected to the database.
+The server can respond with data queried from the database. \
-It will be used for receiving the set of recommended movies based on given movies.
+The application will be used for sending the set of the recommended movies based on given movies.

 The application is based on: